Top 10: Knowledge Management software

 2020.
 Onna, the ‘knowledge integration platform’ for workplace apps, raises $27M

-Onna, the “knowledge integration platform” (KIP) that counts Dropbox and Slack as backers, has raised $27 million in Series B funding.
-Founded in 2015, Barcelona and New York-based Onna integrates with a plethora of workplace apps, including Slack, Dropbox, G Suite, Microsoft 365 and Salesforce, to help unlock the proprietary knowledge stored in a company’s various cloud and on-premise software.
-Typical applications for a KIP include compliance, governance, archiving and “eDiscovery.”
-From communication apps to cloud storage to HR platforms, the idea is to unify all of this data and make it searchable but in a way that is secure and protects existing permissions and privacy.
+Onna, a "knowledge integration platform" (KIP) that boasts support from Dropbox and Slack, has recently raised $27 million in Series B funding.
+Since its establishment in 2015, Onna, headquartered in Barcelona and New York, has established integration capabilities with a wide range of workplace applications, including Slack, Dropbox, G Suite, Microsoft 365, and Salesforce.
+Its primary objective is to unlock the valuable knowledge stored within an organization's diverse cloud and on-premise software.
+A KIP such as Onna finds applications in areas such as compliance, governance, archiving, and eDiscovery.
+By unifying data from communication apps, cloud storage, and HR platforms, the platform aims to make this information searchable while maintaining robust security measures and preserving existing permissions and privacy.

 2018.
 TheBrain 9 gets new interface, attachment previews, timeline and mind mapping view